 - Even and uneven twills

 - Reversed and broken twill weaves

 Twill fabric is one of the 4 basic woven fabric structures, the others being satin, plain and sateen.

 When making twill material, one thread goes over and under 2 threads repeatedly.
 The weft thread is passed over one or more warp threads and then under two or more warp threads and so on, with a "step" or offset between rows to create the characteristic diagonal pattern.

 This contrasts with a plain weave which has a singular grid pattern.

 Purposes of twill fabric

-Traditionally made from cotton, twill fabric is a popular choice for when a heavy and sturdier fabric is required.
+Traditionally made from cotton, twill fabric printing is a popular choice for when a heavy and sturdier fabric is required.

 There are 3 kinds of basic twill fabric and each has its own purpose:

 - Lightweight – also known as surah or foulard.
 Lightweight twill fabrics are made of silk or synthetic fabric, such as polyester.
 Although the fabric used is thin, the weave makes it quite durable.
 This material is used for items such as neck ties, lingerie, slips and linings.